t-woerner/freeipa/doc/designs/external-idp/external-idp.md

 Topic commands:
 ```
-  idplink-add   Add new link to an IdP server.
+  idp-add   Add new external IdP server.
-  idplink-del   Delete a link to an IdP server.
+  idp-del   Delete an external IdP server.
-  idplink-find  Search for IdP server links.
+  idp-find  Search for external IdP servers.
-  idplink-mod   Modify a link to an IdP server.
+  idp-mod   Modify an external IdP server.
-  idplink-show  Display information about a link to an IdP server links.
+  idp-show  Display information about an external IdP server.
 ```
+For more details refer to [idp-api].

 #### Extend supported user authentication methods in IPA